Supercharged Toyota 86

 You’d imagine that cars that have such an enormous aftermarket community would have more options for forced induction.

-But unfortunately, that’s not the case with the GT86.
-Below we’ve listed the only supercharger kits that you can buy for your Toyota 86.
+But unfortunately, that’s not the case with this platform.
+Below we’ve listed the only supercharger kits that you can buy.

 Vortech